Kanchana-Bandara/PASCAL-v4.0/readme.md

 Thanks to the new model architecture, the memory (RAM) and disk space __does not__ signficantly scale up or down depending on the no. of super individuals in the simulation (but, computational time does).

 ## Running the model
 If all the steps above have been followed correctly, then the model should run without any issue.
-Some user input is needed at the beginning to verify certain things.
-When the model is running, model status will be printed to the screen at regular intervals.
+Some user input is needed at the beginning to verify certain things, such as input file dimensions and run IDs.
+When the model is running, a progress status will be printed to the screen at regular intervals.

 ## OS
 The model is tested and guranteed to run on Mac and Linux.
 Although the functionality has not been tested yet, it should run on Windows without an issue also.